 Paragraph 9.18 states Crawley BC's position that incompatible development within safeguarded land is regarded as development which would add constraints or increase the costs or complexity of the development or operation of an additional runway.
-Paragraph 7.10 states airports should set out their plans for new or upgraded transport access in an airport master plan and in a corresponding airport surface access strategy, which should be prepared in consultation with relevant interested parties. an Aviation Strategy This was a consultation document to assist preparation of a new Aviation Strategy that would, in due course, replace the Aviation Policy Framework.
+2017 - DfT, Beyond The Horizon - The Future of UK Aviation : A Call for Evidence on a New Strategy prizon - The Paragraph 7.10 states airports should set out their plans for new or upgraded transport access in an airport master plan and in a corresponding airport surface access strategy, which should be prepared in consultation wirelevant interested parties.
+2018 - DfT, Beyond the Horizon - The Future of UK Aviation : Next Steps towards an Aviation Strategy This was a consultation document to assist preparation of a new Aviation Strategy that would, in due course, replace the Aviation Policy Framework.
 In Section 6 (Developing a Framework for Growth), paragraph 6.8 states that the Government in promoting the new Aviation Strategy will look to address what should constitute a framework for future sustainable growth at airports beyond 2030.
 Whilst not recommending a particular approach, paragraph 6.9 states that the Government will consider whether local planning and central government policies could be more aligned to safeguard long-term planning.
-UK Aviation : Making Best Use of Existing Runways This document was issued by the Department for Transport to respond to the recommendation for other airports in the South East of England to make more intensive utilisation of their existing infrastructure following the government's decision for its preferred option for a new Northwest runway at Heathrow by 2030.
+1 This document was issued by the Department for Transport to respond to the recommendation for other airports in the South East of England to make more intensive utilisation of their existing infrastructure following the government's decision for its preferred option for a new Northwest runway at Heathrow by 2030.
 It is silent on the issue of safeguarding land.
 However, it confirms applications to increase caps by 10mppa or more or deemed nationally significant would be considered as Nationally Significant Infrastructure Projects (NSIPs) under the Planning Act 2008 and as such would be considered on a case by case basis by the Secretary of State (para 1.27).
 2018 - Airports National Policy Statement (ANPS) The ANPS is still silent on the issue of safeguarding land at airports for future growth.
 The ANPS provides the primary basis for decision making on development consent applications for a Northwest Runway at Heathrow Airport, and will be an important and relevant consideration in respect of applications for new runway capacity and other airport infrastructure in London and the South East of England.
-Aviation : A Consultation Paragraph 3.66 recognises that several airports safeguard land for future development to enable growth.
+2018 - Aviation 2050 : The Future of UK Aviation : A Consultation See extracts provided below Paragraph 3.66 recognises that several airports safeguard land for future development to enable growth.
 It states that the Government's position is that it is prudent to continue with a safeguarding policy to maintain a supply of land for future national requirements and to ensure that inappropriate developments do not hinder sustainable aviation growth.